 The difference between monumental buildings and regular residential structures was not limited only to area of occupation or to quantity of used building materials.
 The variety and value of the materials were also key parameters, as Sebastian Hageneuer and Felix Levenson were able to demonstrate with regard to the so called Steinstiftgebäude in Uruk, using new material calculations based on 3D visualisations (paper held at the conference Groß Bauen.
 Großbaustellen von der Antike bis zur Gegenwart , BTU Cottbus, Oct.
 28th – 30th, 2015).
 Clearly, the creation of this building involved a broader social context.
 It was only one of Uruk’s numerous outstanding buildings, of which some were significantly larger and very elaborately decorated.

-The phenomenon of monumentality at Uruk is being studied by Felix Levenson, who since 2015 has been working on his PhD thesis “Über Größe – eine Analyse von Groß-und Sonderarchitektur des 4.
+The phenomenon of monumentality at Uruk was studied by Felix Levenson in his PhD thesis “Über Größe – eine Analyse von Groß-und Sonderarchitektur des 4.
 Jahrtausends v.
 Chr. aus Uruk-Warka/Irak und ihr Einfluss auf die Gesellschaft“.
-In this work, quantifiable criteria for the understanding of monumentality will be established.
+In this work, quantifiable criteria for the understanding of monumentality were established.
 The PhD project has been awarded with the Elsa-Naumann scholarship by the federal state of Berlin.

 A third case study represents a different area and period.
 Baalbek is famous for its well preserved Roman temples and in particular, for the extraordinary size of some stone blocks used during the high Imperial construction phase.
 The stone blocks were cut in a quarry ca. 1 km away from the site.
 Ongoing excavations there were complemented by a field project under Topoi fellow Jeanine Abdul Massih, which focussed on technical aspects concerning the transportation of the blocks to the temple site.
 Excavations not only revealed a new, even larger limestone block measuring 19.6 x 6 x 5.6 m (weight 1650 tons), but also traces from heavy moving equipment.